SpineEventEngine/logging/README.md

 The library is largely inspired by [Google Flogger][flogger] logging API, and introduction of fluent logging API in [SLF4J in v2.0.0][fluent-slf4j].

+## Experimental status

+This library is in early stages of the development.
+While it is being used for development of Spine SDK, its API is likely to change in the near future without a notice.
+Therefore, adoption of the library in your project should be approached with great caution, until the removal of the experimental status.

 ## Gradle dependency
 To use Spine Logging in your Gradle project: